pbobbitt/Google-Drive-Quota-Photos-Optimization-Lab/README.md

 > **Evidence:** See [Powershell Get-Filehash](https://github.com/pbobbitt/Google-Drive-Quota-Photos-Optimization-Lab/blob/main/images/powershell%20Get-FileHash.png) in Visual Documentation.

+#### Physical Asset Verification (Spot Check)
+Beyond cryptographic validation, I performed a manual "Spot Check" on a random sample of assets within each Volume.
+* **Result:** Successfully extracted and rendered high-resolution `.jpg` files without artifacts or header corruption.
+* **Conclusion:** The local archive is confirmed as "Healthy" and ready for long-term storage.

 ### 5. Documentation & Maintenance
 - Retention Policy: Established a policy to move media older than 1 year to local archival storage annually.
 - Audit Schedule: Set a quarterly calendar reminder to monitor storage growth and perform manual deduplication.